Why we’re making this podcast:

 Listen to Morning Edition host Rachel Iacovone interview Deadly Force host Samantha Max about the process of reporting and producing this podcast.
 Learn more about the project below.

 How we reported it:

-The reporting process for this podcast has spanned two years, starting the night Officer Andrew Delke shot and killed Daniel Hambrick.
+The reporting process for this podcast has spanned three years, starting the night Officer Andrew Delke shot and killed Daniel Hambrick.
 We conducted more than 15 hours of interviews.
 We spoke with the loved ones of Delke and Hambrick, as well as national policing experts, local activists, and current and former officers at the Metro Nashville Police Department.

 To understand the history of the Nashville police department and the training it provides officers, we reviewed the police training curriculum and materials from 2016, the year Delke went through the academy, and 2018, the most recent year available.
 We also reviewed local and national news articles dating back to the 1960s, as well as TV news stories chronicling more recent incidents.
 To better understand the 2018 shooting, we watched the surveillance video of Delke chasing Hambrick outside the John Henry Hale Apartments and traced their path, both in Google Maps and by car.
 We also referenced the 2016 Driving While Black report and the 2018 Policing Project report to gain a better understanding of the use of traffic stops in Nashville, and compared that information with the police department’s Compstat data.